 Besides that I invest in loans, mainly corporate loans which means they pay interest to me on their loans and this is providing me with cash-flow.

-Preferred stock is another appealing investment.
-You don’t have the upside as in a normal stock but you have a high dividend which you receive before any dividends are paid to the ordinary stock holders.
+Preferred stock is another interesting investment.
+You don’t have the upside as in a normal stock but you have a high dividend which you receive before any dividends are paid to the ordinary stock holders (alwyas read the fine print though before buying a preferred stock).
 There is no real upside in terms of performance, hence a higher dividend is required by investors (around 5-10%).
 A bit risky in an environment with increasing interest rates as preferred stocks normally fall when interest rates rises (your coupon is fixed so compared to other investments where interest is increasing these stocks would seem less appealing).

 The above variety combined with different sectors and geographical areas are giving me a pretty good diversification (or so I think/hope).
 To give you some more color, below are a few of my holdings, starting with Exchange Traded Funds and then followed by single stocks: